johnzhang320/scala-spark-coding-for-solution-maven-project/README.md

 scala sparkSession, sparkConfig,  RDD, DataFrame, Parallel, Partition, SQL and Join for large csv files, Spark Stream for Twitter Stream, Mlib for
 Movie Recommendation Machine Learning

+Why call coding for solution

+we use large data file to implement SparkSQL and Spark Join and real data for Mlib, create RDD and DataFrame by case class , all code is not simple example, user can apply the code style for your solution

 ## IntelliJ Maven project creation

   Download Intellij 2023 CE (Mac dmg file) , which support Scala already --> Create 'New Project' --> select'Maven Archetype'-->